 Figure 6 illustrates the coefficient of determination (R^2) in a composition similar to the one used in Figure 5.
-The RandomForestRegressor shows the highest test R^2 (0.35 for WW and 0.27 for SB), and thus performs the best across all of the regression methods.
+The RandomForestRegressor shows the highest test R^2 (0.44 for WW and 0.53 for SB), and thus performs the best across all of the regression methods.

-Figure 6: Coefficient of determination (R2) performance for all regression methods using the different feature sets for WW and SB.
+Figure 6: Coefficient of determination (R^2) performance for all regression methods using the different feature sets for WW and SB.
 Note that the feature sets are overlaid (not stacked).

 Figure 7 illustrates the accuracy performance for all classification methods using a composition similar to the one used in Figure 5.
-The RandomForestClassifier obtains the highest accuracy (0.35 for WW and 0.35 for SB), and thus performs the best across all of the classification methods, even though the SVC and KNeighborsClassifier performance is almost as good.
+The RandomForestClassifier obtains the highest accuracy (0.30 for WW and 0.32 for SB), and thus performs the best across all of the classification method.
 As was the case for the regression results, a significant improvement in classification accuracy is obtained when including more features in the model.
-In particular, the inclusion of the climate history results in a large improvement in classification accuracy.
+In particular, the inclusion of both crop history and climate history results in a large improvement in classification accuracy.